 Our key values underpin all we do at Seymour Park; we Respect, Care, and Grow.

 Children in our Reception classes continue on their journey following the EYFS Framework.
 We provide opportunities for children to learn how to work, play, and co-operate with each other.
-They learn to share, to communicate, and to express their feelings, and develop their self-confidence.
-We encourage conversation and discussion throughout all areas of the curriculum; to enable the children to develop their confidence and skills in expressing themselves, and to speak and listen in a range of situations.
-We aim to ‘Hook’ our children into their learning using a range of high-quality books, which form the basis of our topics.
+They learn to share, to communicate, to express their feelings and develop their self-confidence.
+We encourage conversation and discussion throughout all areas of the curriculum; to enable the children to develop their confidence and skills in expressing themselves and to speak and listen in a range of situations.
+We aim to ‘hook’ our children into their learning using a range of high-quality books, which form the basis of our topics.

 "Something very magical can happen when you read a good book."

 Phonics and Early Reading skills are an integral part of our curriculum and these are developed through daily whole class phonic sessions, following the Little Wandle Letters & Sounds Revised program.

 A range of models and images are used to develop their mathematical understanding, which follows the White Rose Mastery approach.

 For a closer look at the learning that our Reception children will enjoy throughout the year, please see the Long Term Plan attached below on this page.
 Each term, you will also be able to view our 'topics on a page' documents, to learn more about the exciting activities that will be taking place in school.